toddbranch/ECE383/labs/lab4/index.md

 **Figure 2** - Example serial configuration for Tera Term.

-- You'll need the USB-UART driver - [download it here!](http://www.exar.com/common/content/default.aspx?id=10296)
-  - The UART port is the microUSB connector labeled as such - it's close to the programming port on your board
-  - Use the same cable you program the board with to communicate over UART
 - Note: Your "serial in" - i.e., where the computer is sending you data for the FPGA to read - pin is A16.
-Look at the datasheet to find the "serial out" pin location.
+Look at the datasheet or master UCF to find the "serial out" pin location.
 - To avoid crossing clock domains, all your synchronous elements should be based on a 25 MHz clock.
 - Take advantage of the simulator in the openPICIDE.
-- Build converter modules (e.g., `ascii_to_nibble`, `nibble_to_ascii`, etc.).
 - Use the Xilinx-provided `uart_tx6` and `uart_rx6` modules rather than writing your own UART controller.
   - They are available in the PicoBlaze files zip in the `UART_and_PicoTerm` folder
   - The reference manual for these modules is available in the folder as well